FermiGBM/inflationcoin/README.md

 InflationCoin Hub-mode v.1

 A specialized client source to assist in improving connectivity on mobile wallets.
-Using experimental settings from previous hub mode patches to connect more aggressively to peers and operate with increased connection capacity.
+Using experimental settings from previous hub mode patches to increase thread scanning rates and operate with expanded connection capacity.
 WIP

 Ports: